 Since pay scales with performance, companies avoid overpaying during low-revenue months.

-More advanced commission-based salary models may require software like Bentega to track accurately.
+More advanced commission-based salary models may require software like Bentega to track accurately, especially when you introduce tiered rates, accelerators, clawbacks, multi-currency deals, or different rules across teams and regions.

 Compensation plays a key role in sales performance management.
 It acts as both an incentive and a feedback system.
 Key sales KPIs such as: